-It is our hope that you will "interact" with the author in each course at PTS.
+It is our intent that you will "interact" with the author in each course at PTS.
 Reflection, comment and critique, personal or otherwise, are a marvelous way to grow.
 That is our hope.
-We don't expect an individual to just "absorb" what the author is saying or we would end up with schizophrenic students with the plethora of ideas in the various courses.
-Listen to what the author says, and then engage and/or challenge them.
+We don't expect an individual to just "absorb" or simply repeat what the author is saying.
+Listen to what the they say, and then engage and/or challenge them.

 Write a three to five page paper on a major theme of interest to you directly related to the reading you have done in the course.

 For non-introductory courses, in place of options 1 & 2, you may write a 10-15 page paper summarizing the significant points on the theme of the author, demonstrating your specific familiarity with the text.

 Finally, write a one page paper on how this course might help you in your life or ministry.

 Once this writing assignment has been submitted (and all parts must be submitted at the same time in a single document), you will receive an evaluation and grade for that course.
 At the time of submission, you can determine, for each individual course, whether you want to be evaluated on a Pass/Fail basis or on a letter grade (A-F) basis.
 In order to receive a grade point average for your degree, more than half of your courses taken at PTS need to have been evaluated on a letter grade basis.